erhasset/ecosys_carbon/README.md

 The study focused on **two hydrologically distinct areas** of the marsh:

-1. **Main pool** – deeper, frequently flooded
+1. **Main pool** – deeper, predominantly flooded
-2. **Cove** – shallower, intermittently drying
+2. **Cove** – shallower, intermittently dried

-Multiple grid cells were used to represent heterogeneity and capture site-specific processes.
+Multiple grid cells were used to represent heterogeneity and capture site-specific processes in each area.

 ---